Detroit Tigers send 2020 No. 1 overall pick Spencer Torkelson to Triple-A Toledo

 Spencer Torkelson is headed back to Triple-A Toledo.

-The Detroit Tigers announced Sunday they are optioning Torkelson, the 2020 No. 1 overall pick, to the Mud Hens.
+The Detroit Tigers announced Sunday the organization is optioning Torkelson, the 2020 No. 1 overall pick, to the Mud Hens.
+How long Torkelson stays in the minor leagues will be dictated by his approach at the plate.

+THE OTHER ROOKIE: A step toward stardom: What Tigers' Riley Greene showed over two games in Cleveland

-The MLB All-Star break begins Monday, so Torkelson will begin the season's second half in Toledo.
+The All-Star break begins Monday, so Torkelson will begin the second half of the season in Toledo.

+JEFF SEIDEL: How Tigers went from drafting like 'zombies' to finding late-round gems

+RYAN FORD: Why Al Avila's MLB drafts with Tigers have been better than you think

-The Tigers, whose game Sunday in Cleveland was postponed due to inclement weather, next play Thursday at Oakland for a doubleheader.
+Sunday is a big night for the franchise, which has the No. 12 overall selection in the first round of the MLB draft.
+The Tigers, whose game Sunday in Cleveland against the Guardians was postponed due to inclement weather, next play Thursday at Oakland for a doubleheader.

 Contact Evan Petzold at epetzold@freepress.com or follow him on Twitter @EvanPetzold.
 Read more on the Detroit Tigers and sign up for our Tigers newsletter.